TheresaLui/SelfHelpContent_v2/articles/microsoft.locationbasedservices/mysubscriptionhasbeensuspended.md

 # My subscription has been suspended

+## **Recommended Steps**

 The included free quantity may not apply to subscriptions associated with Azure credit offers, and your account may be suspended if the spending limit is turned on.
-[Click here](https://docs.microsoft.com/en-us/azure/billing/billing-spending-limit) to learn more about the Azure spending limit and how to remove it.
+[Click here](https://docs.microsoft.com/azure/billing/billing-spending-limit) to learn more about the Azure spending limit and how to remove it.